marty777/ponderthis/2023/01/README.md

 approach.
 For this reason, the BFS solver was enormously useful for debugging the recursive solver and it's been retained in the python script in the BFSGeneSolver class.
-Once the recursive approach was working together with dynamic programming to keep a record of the minimum steps for previously-determined substring transformations, determining the steps to reach an all-'G' state was suprisingly fast in lengthy strings.
+Once the recursive approach was working together with dynamic programming to keep a record of the minimum steps for previously-determined substring transformations, determining the steps to reach an all-'G' state was surprisingly fast in lengthy strings.

 Determining the number of steps to reach an all-'G' state is only part of the problem.
 To find a 20-character starting state that takes between 880,000 and 890,000 steps to reach an all-'G' state, I implemented a simple genetic algorithm